Configure Metadata Service (MDS) in Confluent Platform

 • You must download self-managed Confluent Platform for your environment.

-• Active Directory (LDAP service) must be configured.
-The configurations in this topic are based on Microsoft Active Directory (AD).
+• If your environment already includes, or will include, Active Directory (LDAP service), it must be configured as well.
+The configurations on this page are based on Microsoft Active Directory (AD).
 You must update these configurations to match your LDAP service.
+Nested LDAP groups are not supported.

 • Brokers running MDS must be configured with a separate listener for inter-broker communication.
 To access this listener, a user must be configured with ZooKeeper-based ACLs (not centralized ACLs) for authorization.
 If required, you can configure these users as super.users, but they cannot rely on access to resources using role-based or group-based access.
 The broker user must be configured as a super user or granted access using ACLs.